Authorization Data Model

 Permissions

-There are three types of permissions:
+There are two types of permissions:

 -